digital marketing guide

-Those statements are untrue, wrong, incorrect and false, respectively.
-In the United States alone, over 81 percent of Americans have a profile on social media.
-(Source) And while sometimes social media can be a bit theatrical, your experience on the platforms depends on how you, as a business owner, utilize the tool.
+Those statements are untrue, wrong and false, respectively.
+In the United States alone, over 79 percent of Americans have a profile on social media.
+And while sometimes social media can be a bit superficial, your experience on the platforms depends on how you, as a business owner, utilize the tool.

 In reality, social media marketing only takes a bit of planning and a bit of, well, social finesse.
 The result?
 An increase in brand loyalty and a subsequent increase in your bottom line.
 Let’s look a bit at how the three major platforms work, and how you can use them to increase your sales.

 Facebook for Business